daviddlaiton/photoringSQL/README.md

 Secondly, you need to install MySQL server.
 The installing instruccions are in: https://dev.mysql.com/doc/refman/8.0/en/installing.html
 You only need the server, but installing additional software it's optional.

-Finally, you need a SQL Clien.
+Finally, you need a SQL Client.
 It can be one of your preference.

 Checklist
 ```